brownplt/pyret.org/src/pyret-code/index.md

 different instructors can, depending on their preference, introduce types at different times.

-### What are some ways the educational philosophy influences the langauge?
+### What are some ways the educational philosophy influences the language?

 Pyret is driven by the [How to Design Programs](http://www.htdp.org/) (HtDP) philosophy of programming education; one could almost view it